nparashuram/Haul-vs-ReactNative/README.md

 These show the first transform times for each packager.
 To see how they react to changes, change `App.js` file.
 Note that for React Native packager to trigger a re-transform, you may need to fetch the bundle again using `curl http://localhost:8081/index.ios.bundle`

-## Automated testing

-Running these test automatically, multiple times is work in progress, and the reason why this project is being built.
-Checkout `src/cases` for the various test cases.
-The goal is to run the transform multiple times, with and without the cache, adding multiple modules, etc.